1-877-394-7804 | About Us | Bylaws | Careers | Contact Us

 A: Our power suppliers, Western Area Power Administration and Basin Electric Cooperative, are raising the cost of power to the cooperative and these increases will continue for the foreseeable time.

 The last electric rate change was made in 2016.
 Since the last rate change, the cost to operate the cooperative has increased.
-For example, energy costs have increased and are projected to increase at least 8% over the next three years.
+For example, energy costs from Generation & Transmission (G&T’s) have increased and are projected to increase approximately 7% next year.
 Although the cooperative has done an excellent job of controlling our costs over the last eight years, time and inflation have caught up.

 Inflation, as we all have seen, has affected the cooperative as well.
 Anywhere from between 20% and 160% our costs have gone up.
 The supply chain issues have also created issues that have caused us to have more inventory on hand than usual because of the delays that we have experienced.
 Some of our material can take up to years to receive.